brianluft/threadloaf/project/FINISHED.md

 # Bugs
 - [x] The first time I open the thread list for a forum channel, our reply previews show correctly.
 If I switch to a chat channel and then return to the forum channel, our reply previews do not show.
 The reply previews never return after that.
 No further API calls are made.
 I have Dev Tools and can poke around if you need.
 - [x] *Every* time we get a (debounced) "new thread in the thread list" event, we need to send the API call for *all* visible threads.
 Even if we've seen them all before.
 Keep a cache for quick reaction so the replies appear immediately, but always update that cache from the server on this event and update the previews asynchronously when the response comes in.

+# Thread list reply previews
+- [x] When a thread list is visible, show a "Refresh Previews" button to the right of the existing "Sort & View" button.
+Read context/THREAD_LIST_EXAMPLE.html for the HTML.
+The button will do the same thing that our DOM watcher's "new thread list element" event does: it collects all the visible thread IDs, issues the API call, and when the API call comes back it updates the displayed thread replies.
+The button itself is disabled while the API call is in flight so the user can't keep clicking it.